eheitfield/SimpleMatrixKit/README.md

 let xy = try x.transpose * y
 let beta = try NonsingularMatrix(xx).solve(xy)
 ```
-Here's a more concise, but somewhat less efficient, way of computing beta.
+Here's a more concise but less efficient way of computing beta.
 ```
 let beta2 = try NonsingularMatrix(x.transpose*x).inverse() * x.transpose * y
 ```
-In general it's best to avoid calculating the matrix inverse if it isn't needed.  ``beta2`` requires about four times as many calculations than ``beta``.
+In general it's best to avoid calculating the matrix inverse if it isn't needed.  ``beta2`` requires about four times as many calculations as ``beta``.

 Here's what the example code above might look like with error handling.
 ```